The 4 Foolproof Steps to Improving Learning and Development In Your Workplace

 The last step when improving learning and development is to evaluate the learning process.
 How else can you be sure you’ve achieved your learning objectives and can replicate or adjust the process?

 These metrics will draw into the success factors placed on learning and development, and allow you to review and revise not just goals but the links you draw between performance and programs.
 You might place value against industry benchmarks or extraordinary internal factors (such as funding being lost for a department).
-Most LMS will come with advanced reporting functionality that allows you to see individual and cohort-wide progress, as well as integrate withexisting HR systemsthat will allow you to easily collate learning and human capital data.
+Most LMSs will come with reporting functionality that allows you to see individual and cohort-wide progress.
+But keep an eye out for one that will also integrate with existing HR systems to easily collate learning and human capital data when you’re shopping around for an LMS.

 - Assigning certain tasks or activities a value before implementation is the best metric for assessing the impact of learning and development on business performance.